Suyasha28/ATM-SIMULATOR-System/README.md

 # ATM Simulator System

 The ATM Simulator system is a Java-based software project that simulates the functionality of an Automated Teller Machine (ATM) using Java, JDBC (Java Database Connectivity), and MySQL for database management.
-This project aims to provide a realistic and interactive experience for users to perform common ATM operations, such as:
+This project aims to provide a realistic and interactive experience for users to perform common ATM operation, such as:
 i.
 Account Balance Inquiry
 ii.
 Create an Account
 iii.
 Pin Change